hanseljulio/PairProgramming4/README.md

 5. Furniture
 * Class to represent objects' status
+* Constructor: Furniture(String furnitureType, Material materialType)
+** The constructor will create the furniture with the given furnitureType and materialType.
+* Functions:
+** getMaterial()
+*** This function will return the material type of a Furniture class variable ** getFurnitureType()
+*** This function will return the furniture type of a Furniture class variable ** printStatus()
+*** This function will print the status of a Furniture class variable

 6. Glass
 * Class to represent the Glass' material.
 This class extends the Material class.